 We are also conducting surveys and focus group interviews, where we quantify the qualitative inputs which are also taken into consideration here.
 We strive to ensure that we align the stated intentions with what is actually happening on the ground.

 Hyperight: Can you tell us more about the role of the employees as part of the journey?
 You advise creating what’s named Employee Resource Groups (ERGs).
-Can you tell us more about the importance of these groups, too?
+Can you tell us more about the importance of these groups?

-Jacob Nielsen: I am of the strong belief that if you want to succeed with a DE&I agenda, you need the support of both top management and the general employee population.
-The role of the employees is critical when working with DE&I, as we are working with the organizational culture, which can be one of the most difficult things to change.
-For example, Grundfos has more than 75 years of cultural legacy, and now we are trying to implement something that might challenge the status quo.
+Jacob Nielsen: I strongly believe that if you want to succeed with a DE&I agenda, you need the support of both top management and general employee population.
+The role of the employees is critical when working with DE&I, as we are working with organizational culture, which can be one of the most difficult things to change.
+For example, Grundfos has more than 75 years of cultural legacy, and now, we are trying to implement something that might challenge the status quo.
 The employee resource groups in our setup are made by the DE&I team but driven voluntarily by the employees.
 We have Pride@Grundfos, Future@Grundfos, Women@Grundfps and Abilities@Grundfos.

 Why these groups?
-They are linked to the five themes we identified in the diagnostic exercise as I mentioned earlier.
-By giving some of the responsibility to the employees we are including them and letting them help how the future is shaped.
+They are linked to the five themes we identified in the diagnostic exercise, as mentioned earlier.
+By giving some of the responsibility to the employees, we are including them and letting them help in shaping the future.
 I believe it works.
 They are creating awareness for our themes and are a great way to improve inclusion.

 I am one of the voluntary country drivers for our Future@Grundfos group in Denmark.
 We are making online and local events and sessions for the ERG members about a broad span of topics.
 Even though it has been going on for just 5 months, we have already hosted sessions with internal guest speakers about career development within Grundfos, mentorship opportunities, “speed dating” where the members had a chance to meet a lot of fellow colleagues and a visit to Grundfos’ shooting range.
 The initiatives are a mix of inputs and wishes from its members.
 And I know other ERGs are doing something similar.
 That is a great way to include and interact with your colleagues.